 If you’re a business that works with reviews, you’re welcome to download our white paper on Trustpilot and the GDPR (see below — scroll down to Attachments).
 This paper provides an overview of some of the most important issues to consider in making sure you also meet the GDPR's requirements.

 Data Processing Agreement

 You can also view Trustpilot’s GDPR-compliant Data Processing Agreement (DPA) that regulates how we process data on behalf of companies, and ensures we do it in a compliant way.
 This is available on our website, together with an overview of the data sub-processors we use.

 Is Trustpilot a data processor or data controller?

 To help you understand when we act as a data controller and when we’re a data processor under the GDPR, please refer to this infographic.

 Questions about data privacy?

-Pursuant to the GDPR, Trustpilot is appointing a Data Protection Officer.
+Pursuant to the GDPR, Trustpilot has a Data Protection Officer.

-Both businesses and consumers with questions on data security and protection are welcome to get in touch with Trustpilot’s Privacy Team and Data Protection Officer by emailing us at firstname.lastname@example.org.
+If you’ve got questions on data security and protection, you’re welcome to get in touch with our Privacy Team and Data Protection Officer by emailing us at firstname.lastname@example.org.